 - Commercial papers are short term debt instruments with a maturity of not more than 270 days.

-- They are unsecured debt i.e. they are not backed by collateral or, in other words, borrower does not guarantee payment.
+- They are unsecured debt i.e. they are not backed by collateral or, in other words, the borrower does not guarantee payment.

-- They are used for short term financing i.e. used for purchase of inventory, current assets and meeting short term liabilities.
+- They are used for short term financing i.e. used for the purchase of inventory, current assets and meeting short term liabilities.